justinhj/minbpe-cc/README.md

 * TODO Warnings when specifying unused arguments. vocab size and encoder only matter for training
 * TODO Use zip/tail to simplify the tricky pair iterator logic and see if it impairs performance
 * TODO Add end to end test script
+* DONE Add lexicographic ordering for tie breaking pairs (note this is a bit slower)
 * DONE option to save the vocab
 * DONE Use namespaces
 * DONE optimize sorted output by using a vector containing each pair and a pointer to the map key/value